 '''

-/usr/sbin/prtconf | grep "Memory size"

-/usr/sbin/swap -s
+/usr/sbin/lsattr -E -l sys0 -a realmem

+/usr/sbin/lsps -a

 '''

 The minimum required RAM is at least 2.5 GB of RAM for Oracle Grid Infrastructure for a Cluster installations, including installations where you plan to install Oracle RAC.

+The minimum required swap space is 1.5 GB.
 For systems with 2.5 GB to 16 GB RAM, Oracle recommends that you use swap space equal to RAM.
-For systems with more than 16 GB RAM, use 0.75 x RAM as the swap space.
-If you use non-swappable memory, such as ISM, then you should deduct the memory allocated to this space from the available RAM before calculating swap space.
-If you plan to install Oracle Database or Oracle RAC on systems using DISM, then available swap space must be at least equal to the sum of the SGA sizes of all instances running on the servers.
+For systems with more than 16 GB RAM, use 16 GB of RAM for swap space.
 If the swap space and the Grid home are on the same filesystem, then add together their respective disk space requirements for the total minimum space required.